 Summer Seminary is a program for Unitarian Universalist youth exploring the possibility of becoming a religious professional.
 Focusing on ordained ministry and credentialed leadership in religious education and music, the program offers youth the opportunity to explore their call to ministry in all its forms, learn about life as a religious professional, and connect with other youth considering ministry, religious education and other religious professional career paths.

-Summer Seminary 2015 will take place July 29-August 3, 2015 in Denver, CO at Iliff School of Theology.
-It is open to those who were in grades 10-12 (or the equivalent for home-schooled youth) for the 2014-2015 school year, including those who bridge into young adulthood in the spring/summer of 2015.
+Summer Seminary 2016 will take place August 2-8, 2016 in Berkeley, CA at Starr King School for the Ministry.
+It is open to those who were in grades 10-12 (or the equivalent for home-schooled youth) for the 2015-2016 school year, including those who bridge into young adulthood in the spring/summer of 2016.

-A program of the Unitarian Universalist Association (UUA) in collaboration with Iliff School of Theology and the Pacific Western Region, Summer Seminary 2015 will explore:
+A program of the Unitarian Universalist Association (UUA) in collaboration with Starr King School for the Ministry, the Southern Region and the Pacific Western Region, Summer Seminary 2016 will explore:

 For more information about Summer Seminary including stories from previous participants, read the Blue Boat blog-posts for Summer Seminary.

 Applications are currently closed and will open December 1st.
 The two-part application process includes an online form and a letter of recommendation.
 Space is limited, so please apply promptly.

 You also need to submit a letter of recommendation from a minister, religious educator or other religious professional.
 You can submit it with your application or your recommender can send it directly.
 Give this information page (PDF) to the person writing your letter.
 If you have difficulty meeting the requirement that your letter come from a religious professional, please contact us.

 The total cost to participants for Summer Seminary is $425, which covers all programming, lodging and food.
 All transportation costs will be paid for by a generous grant from the Katie Tyson Fund.
 Scholarships (full and partial) are available, so please contact us to inquire.